DoESLiverpool/Tosca/StepperNotes.md

  * P9-28 - direction (axis 1)
  * P9-30 - step (axis 1)

-It should then be able to execute G-code.
-Set the 0 position with g92x0y0 trivial kinematics on the hal configuration table with setp kins-btrivial 1
+FIXME might be able to hack the HAL (/ini) to change speed, etc. for the homing and simplify that